Geoff Shaw (minister): Political career

 Shaw's radical ministry led him into socialist politics.
 He joined the Labour Party and was elected councillor for Govanhill in 1970 (on the former Glasgow Corporation, where he later became leader of the administration).
 Local government reorganisation in 1975 saw him become Convener of Strathclyde Regional Council.

 The Scotland Act 1978 was enacted by the British Parliament with the intention of creating a devolved Scottish Assembly and Scottish Executive.
 Geoff Shaw was widely tipped to become "First Secretary" in the proposed Scottish Executive.
 In 1998, Ron Ferguson wrote in The Herald newspaper:

 At the time of Geoff Shaw's death, it looked as if Scotland was on the brink of achieving Home Rule.
 And the name on many people's lips as the obvious candidate for first Scottish premier was the Rev Geoffrey Mackintosh Shaw.
 The Evening Times had run an article on its front page, under the banner headline, Who will be Scotland's first Prime Minister?.
 They profiled various candidates, and put their money on Shaw.

 Support like this from the press was in some ways ironic as Shaw, like much of the Labour left, had initially been hostile to devolution; indeed, whilst a member of the Scottish party's executive committee in 1974 he voted with the majority in rejecting the Wilson Government's various White Paper proposals for the establishment of a Scottish Assembly.
 But, as Ferguson argues, Shaw was a party loyalist to his bones, and once support for Home Rule was accepted as Labour policy he became reconciled to the idea, reasoning that a devolved government in Edinburgh would not necessarily pose a threat to the existence of regional councils as he had originally feared.
-However, Shaw died suddenly, aged 51, before the Scotland Act had been implemented, and its provisions never came into force.
+However, Shaw died before the Scotland Act had been implemented, and its provisions never came into force.
 Twenty years later the Scotland Act 1998 eventually created a new Scottish Parliament, which first sat in 1999.